 Eurostat compiles culture statistics from several data collections conducted at EU level to provide policy-makers and other users with information on the main trends in employment, business, international trade, participation and consumption patterns in the field of culture.

-- Culture (articles on culture)
+- Culture (all 'Statistics explained' articles on culture)

 - Government expenditure on recreation, culture and religion

 Further Eurostat information